baumjessi/restaurant-page/README.md

 and installing various modules.
 The majority of this website's HTML content is generated through JS modules.

+We have yet to cover front-end scalability across devices in the Odin curriculum.
+This site is best viewed on a desktop computer or laptop.

 ## Media
 ### BG, Font, & Icons
 - [Background Image](https://unsplash.com/photos/a-display-case-filled-with-lots-of-pizzas-3bdXRhUdYtw)